amirkhaki/gold-digger/README.md

 *   `--initial-papers`: A list of initial paper IDs to start the snowballing from.
 These can be Semantic Scholar Paper IDs, DOIs, or arXiv IDs.
 (Required)
 *   `--output-file`: The file to save the results to.
 (Default: `snowball_results.json`)
 *   `--cache-file`: The file to use for caching Semantic Scholar API responses.
 (Default: `semantic_scholar_cache.json`)
+*   `--batch-size`: The maximum number of papers to fetch in a single batch from Semantic Scholar.
+(Default: 10)
+*   `--llm-batch-size`: The maximum number of papers to process in a single batch with the LLM filter.
+(Default: 5)
 *   `--llm-provider`: The LLM provider to use for the `llm` filter.
 (Choices: `gemini-api`, `gemini-cli`; Default: `gemini-api`)
 *   `--gemini-cli-path`: The path to the `gemini-cli` executable.
 (Default: `gemini`)
 *   `--filter`: A filter to apply to the papers.
 This argument can be used multiple times.
 (Required)